khosrow/todo-txt-plasmoid/README.md

 Requirements
 ------------
-This widget works in conjunction with todotxt CLI script, available at http://todotxt.com
+This widget works in conjunction with todotxt CLI script, available at http://todotxt.com.
+A full KDE installation with kde-plasma is needed as well.

 Building from source
 --------------------